Monday's ETF Movers: URA, KBWP

 About PGR

 The Progressive Corporation is an insurance holding company, which has insurance and non-insurance subsidiaries and affiliates.
-The Company’s segments include Personal Lines, Commercial Lines and Other indemnity.
+The Company's segments include Personal Lines, Commercial Lines and Other indemnity.
 The Personal Lines segment writes insurance for personal autos and special lines products.
 Its special lines of products include recreational vehicles, such as motorcycles, RVs, and watercraft.
-Its Personal Lines products are sold through both the agency and direct channels.
+The Company's Personal Lines products are sold through both the agency and direct channels.
 The Commercial Lines segment writes auto-related liability and physical damage insurance, business-related general liability and commercial property insurance predominately for small businesses, and workers’ compensation insurance primarily for the transportation industry.
 Its reinsurance activity includes both transactions which are regulated and those that are non-regulated.
-It offers shopping tools and services, such as Name Your Price, Snapshot, and HomeQuote Explorer.
+It offers Snapshot through hardware-based and/or mobile-app versions in all states, other than California.

 About the author